- About Hunger

 - Get Involved

-John Hendrix is managing director in the Investment Banking Group at Sandler O’Neill and Partners, LP, where he specializes in providing strategic advice to insurance brokers, underwriters, and service providers.
-He has more than 20 years of experience as an investment banker to the financial services industry.
+John Hendrix is a managing director in the Financial Services Investment Banking Group at Piper Sandler & Co., where he specializes in providing strategic advice to insurance brokers, underwriters, and service providers.
+He has more than 25 years of experience as an investment banker to the financial services industry.
 Hendrix is a second-generation Bread for the World member.
-He has served on the Advisory Committee for Bread’s New York Gala to End Hunger for several years.
+He has served on the Advisory Committee for Bread’s New York Gala to End Hunger since 2011.
 Hendrix graduated cum laude from Yale University with a Bachelor of Arts in History and holds a Master of Business Administration from the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 He is Presbyterian.
+New York, New York.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.